Nicolelir/psicologist-appointment-booking/README.md

 The project should now be connected and deployed to Heroku!

-## Credits
+# Credits

-### Acknowledgements
+- Thank you to my mentor Chris Quinn for his positive support, guidance and advice.

-- The whole team at Code Institute for their teaching and support.
+- Thanks to my classmates and friends, and Code Institute's Slack community for their teaching and support.